Descriptive statistics and inferential statistics

 Depending on which question and which measurement scale is available, different key figures, tables and graphics are used for evaluation.
 The best known of these are:

-- Location parameter: Mean value, median, modal value, sum
+- Location parameter: Mean value, median, mode, sum

 - Dispersion parameter: Standard deviation, variance, range

-- Graphics: Histograms, bar charts, box plots, scatter charts, matrix plots
+- Charts: Histograms, bar charts, box plots, scatter charts, matrix plots

-The first group of Descriptive Statistics are Location parameter like the mean and modal value.
+The first group of Descriptive Statistics are Location parameter like the mean and mode.
 They are used to express a central tendency of the data set.
 They therefore describe where the center of a sample is located or where a large part of the sample is located.

 The second group are measures of dispersion.
 They provide information about how much the values of a variable in a sample differ from each other.
 Measures of dispersion can therefore describe how strongly the values of a variable deviate from the mean value: Are the values rather close together, i.e. are they similar, or are they far apart and thus differ greatly?
 A classic example is the standard deviation.